Rupeshwaran-Ravindrran/Brutefrc/README.md

 # Brutefrc Bitcoin Brute Forcer

-A Bitcoin wallet collider that brute forces random wallet addresses
+A Bitcoin wallet collider that brute forces random wallet addresses stored in a static database
 # Dependencies

 <a href="https://www.python.org/downloads/">Python 3.9</a> or higher